mpg-age-bioinformatics/htseq-tools/README.md

 # README #

-This repositoy hosts scripts and tools for RNAseq analysis
+This repository hosts scripts and tools for RNAseq analysis